<

 Why is Windows Device Manager Important?

 Troubleshoot Devices – Device Manager helps troubleshoot devices when they malfunction.
-In certain versions of Windows OS, when there is a problem with any of the devices or when question arises on how to enable device management in windows a yellow exclamation mark indicates that Windows has identified an error.
+In certain versions of Windows OS, when there is a problem with any of the devices or when a question arises on how to enable device management in windows a yellow exclamation mark indicates that Windows has identified an error.
 If you are not sure how to resolve it, locate the error code and follow the recommended resolutions for that error code.
 For example –

 Code 29 – The device is disabled [1]